libAtoms/workflow/docs/source/examples.normal_modes.md

 ## Sample

-Finally, we can generate random displacements of the molecule, along multiple normal modes, that correspond to the Boltzmann distribution.
+Finally, we can generate random displacements of the molecule, along multiple normal modes, that correspond to the Boltzmann distribution at a given temperature.

 ```python
 from wfl.configset import ConfigSet, OutputSpec